gigaforge/FFRK-LabMem-SBTracker/README.md

 This certificate is only used to decrypt traffic to URLs used by FFRK to run, all other traffic is tunneled through the proxy with no inspection.

 ### <a name="japanesetext"></a>Japanese text
-*(**Note**: This section is optional.)*
+*(**Note**: This section is optional.
+Any font that supports Japanese output, such as MS Mincho which was previously recommended, will work, but I now recommend MS Gothic because it's easier to set up and frankly looks better.)*

 The bot now supports Japanese text; however, the default font will not display it correctly.
-If you want to see Japanese characters, you will need to use a font called MS Mincho.
+If you want to see Japanese characters, you will need to use a font that supports Japanese characters; my recommendation is MS Gothic.
 You can do this by clicking the treasure chest icon in the top-left corner of the window (next to the bot's name), clicking `Properties`, and going to the `Font` tab.
 Once there, select MS Mincho from the list and click `OK`.
 (If you get an error saying the shortcut cannot be modified, close LabMem, then right-click the shortcut and select `Run as Administrator`, then change the font and it will remember it for future launches.)

 ![Menu Screenshot](/docs/img/properties_01.png?v=3)

-If MS Mincho does not appear, you'll need to install it.
+If MS Gothic does not appear, you'll need to install it.
 On Windows 10/11, click `Start`, then `Settings`, then `Personalization`, then `Fonts`.
 Here, on the right side of the screen, click `Download Fonts for All Languages` and it will be installed.
-Once installed (this may take a minute or two), MS Mincho will show up in the font list.
+Once installed (this may take a minute or two), MS Gothic will show up in the font list.

 ### Screen offsets
 From version 0.9.10 and higher, screen offsets can be automatically detected using `Alt+O` when on FFRK title screen.